 What is the skin barrier?

-Which ingredients are in The Ordinary’s Soothing & Barrier Support Serum?
+What ingredients are in The Ordinary’s Soothing & Barrier Support Serum?

 Gallic acid derivatives also make up this soothing serum.
-Gallic acid (which comes from plants) is an antioxidant so it helps protect skin against environmental aggressors like pollution and UV.
-(That said, wearing a high factor, broad spectrum sunscreen is still a must in the daytime.)
-Combined with niacinamide and redness-reducing centella asiatica, this serum sounds like the perfect addition to anyone's skincare routine, not just those prone to redness, dryness or sensitivity.
+Gallic acid (which comes from plants) is an antioxidant, so it helps protect skin against environmental aggressors like pollution and UV.
+(That said, wearing a high-factor, broad-spectrum sunscreen is still a must in the daytime.)
+Combined with niacinamide and redness-reducing centella asiatica, this serum sounds like the perfect addition to anyone's skincare routine, not just those prone to redness, dryness, or sensitivity.

 Is The Ordinary’s Soothing & Barrier Support Serum any good?

-First I had to get past the Pepto Bismol-esque appearance.
+First, I had to get past the Pepto Bismol-esque appearance.
 No other serum in my routine is bright pink!
 The inclusion of fermentation-derived cyanocobalamin (basically vitamin B12) is responsible for the fuchsia hue, according to a brand representative at The Ordinary.
-I have to admit that the serum has a slight whiff of cardboard but it's not bad by any means.
+I have to admit that the serum has a slight whiff of cardboard, but it's not bad by any means.
 I'd rather this than something perfumed as fragrance often irritates my skin.
 Happily, the smell dissipates quickly, as does the product.
 It doesn't leave behind a pink tinge, nor does it feel tacky.

 While I can't say I've noticed any difference in the faint lines underneath my eyes or on my forehead, my skin tone has vastly improved.
-In the last week, I've not felt the need to wear any foundation or concealer, just a little blush to add colour to my cheeks.
-Used in tandem with retinoids, I'm certain this serum has resulted in fewer breakouts and blackheads, too (that'll be the niacinamide, which controls sebum).
+In the last week, I've not felt the need to wear any foundation or concealer, just a little blush to add color to my cheeks.
+Used in tandem with retinoids, I'm certain this serum has resulted in fewer breakouts and blackheads, too (that'd be the niacinamide, which controls sebum).